Phillies' 5-run outburst enough to beat Braves | Devdiscourse

 Journeyman Jose Pirela's first homer of the season capped a five-run fourth inning and helped the visiting Philadelphia Phillies post a 5-4 win over the Atlanta Braves on Tuesday.
 The Phillies trailed 2-0 before erupting against Atlanta ace Dallas Keuchel in the fourth.
 Rhys Hoskins started it with a two-run opposite-field homer, his 29th.
-Cesar Hernandez drove in a run with a ground ball, and Pirela followed with a two-run shot.
+Cesar Hernandez added an RBI groundout, and Pirela followed with a two-run shot.

 Leading 5-3, Philadelphia withstood a ninth-inning rally.
-Hector Neris gave up a leadoff homer to Adam Duvall, and Atlanta got the tying run to third base when Ronald Acuna Jr. walked, stole second and went to third on a ground ball.
-But Neris struck out Josh Donaldson and retired Nick Markakis on a popup to earn his 27th save.
+Hector Neris gave up a leadoff homer to Adam Duvall, and Atlanta got the tying run to third base when Ronald Acuna Jr. walked, stole second and went to third on a groundout.
+But Neris struck out Josh Donaldson and retired Nick Markakis on a pop fly to shortstop to earn his 27th save.
 Philadelphia (77-72) improved to 9-8 against the Braves this season.
 The magic number for Atlanta (93-59) to clinch the NL East for the second straight season remained at three.

 Philadelphia starter Vince Velasquez (7-7) looked like he was going to get knocked out early when he gave up two runs in the first inning.
 But the right-hander added four scoreless innings.
 In his five innings, he gave up five hits, two walks and struck out eight.
 It was the most strikeouts for Velasquez since he posted a season-high nine on July 24 against Detroit.